-Our Bariatric Nutrition Program is the only program in the area that includes both pre-operative and post-operative nutrition education.
-Our goal is to give you all of the tools to help you be the most successful with your bariatric surgery.
+Our Bariatric Nutrition Program gives you all of the tools to help you be the most successful with your bariatric surgery.
 All of the surgeries require lifestyle and behavior changes in the area of nutrition and physical activity.
 The surgery will help force you to make some behavior changes, but other changes will require a conscious effort on your part.
 Our nutrition team will help you determine which changes you will need to make as well as offer tips and suggestions to help you maximize your weight loss.

-The pre-operative nutrition class will explain the pre and post surgery diet.
+The pre-operative nutrition materials will explain the pre and post-surgery diet.
 We will discuss foods allowed and foods to avoid in order to reduce the risk of complications post-operatively.
-We will discuss the diet progression, required supplements and the basics of what your regular diet will eventually look like.
-This class will give you the opportunity to ask any questions or voice concerns regarding eating after surgery.
-You will be given detailed instructions to help you follow the diet progression pre and post surgery.
+We will discuss the diet progression, required supplements to optimize your health, and the basics of what your regular diet will eventually look like.
+You will have unlimited opportunity to ask any questions or voice concerns regarding eating after surgery.
+You will be given detailed instructions to help you follow the diet progression pre and post-surgery.

 Post-operatively, you will have the opportunity to meet one-on-one with a licensed registered dietitian.
-In the class you will receive a binder with class notes, handouts, recipes and exercises.
+You will receive helpful notes, recipes, nutrition highlights and exercises.
 We will discuss calorie and protein needs, meal planning, dining out, food logs, exercise, and behavior modification strategies.
-The goal of this class is to provide you with all of the tools and information you need to be successful with weight loss long term following surgery.
+The goal of our post-op nutrition program is to provide you with all of the tools and information you need to be successful with long-term weight loss and weight management following surgery.

-The PrimeCare Surgical Weight Loss Program team is dedicated to your weight loss success.
-It includes surgeons, nurses, a neuropsychologist, licensed registered dietitians, coordinators and support staff from Mid Dakota Clinic and CHI St. Alexius Health.
+The CHI St. Alexius Surgical Weight Loss team is dedicated to your weight loss success.
+It includes surgeons, mental health professionals, licensed registered dietitians, registered nurse, coordinators and support staff from Brightside Surgery and Weight Loss Center and CHI St. Alexius Health.